openedx/edx-documentation/en_us/shared/manage_live_course/discussions_students.rst

 bubble image identifies posts that start discussions.

 .. image:: ../../../shared/images/Post_types_in_list.png
- :alt: The list of posts with images identifying questions and discussions.
+ :alt: The discussion navigation pane with images identifying questions and
+     discussions.

 If you have any difficulty deciding which type of post you want to add, think about whether you want to get concrete information (a question) or start an